-- When the Campus Behavior Coordinator (CBC) receives a referral to the DAEP, he/she will initiate an on-campus investigation regarding the infraction against the Student Code of Conduct. - The CBC or designated campus personnel will then notify the Executive Director, Student Support Services or Program Manager, Student Support Services (for Section 504 considerations). - The CBC or designated campus personnel will notify the parent/guardian of the upcoming Discipline Conference, which will be held within three days. - The Executive Director, Student Support Services or Program Manager, Student Support Services, will - Review relevant information regarding the student disciplinary event and special education file - Contact the campus to provide guidance as it relates to the student's disability, and ARD/504 supports in place for the student, such as a Behavior Intervention Plan, needed staff support, and if IEPs were being implemented. - Campus will consult with Student Affairs regarding the administrative disciplinary recommendation. - A staffing should be held prior to the MDR ARD meeting to review the recommendation from the evaluator regarding the outcome of the manifestation determination.
-The staffing should include the LSSP or Diagnostician, Campus Administrator rendering the discipline, and other appropriate staff who will attend the ARD meeting. - The Program Manager of student's current placement should be invited to the staffing.
+- When the Campus Behavior Coordinator (CBC) receives a referral to the DAEP, he/she will initiate an on-campus investigation regarding the infraction against the Student Code of Conduct. - The CBC or designated campus personnel will then notify the Executive Director, Student Support Services or Program Manager, Student Support Services (for Section 504 considerations).
+The CBC/designated campus personnel does not need to receive permission to proceed, this is only a notification and the campus should proceed as appropriate unless questions or clarification is required. - The CBC or designated campus personnel will notify the parent/guardian of the upcoming Discipline Conference, which will be held within three days. - Campus will consult with Student Affairs regarding the administrative disciplinary recommendation. - A staffing should be held prior to the MDR ARD meeting to review the recommendation from the evaluator regarding the outcome of the manifestation determination.
+The staffing should include the LSSP or Diagnostician, Campus Administrator rendering the discipline, and other appropriate staff who will attend the ARD meeting. - The Program Manager of the student's current placement should be invited to the staffing.
 If the Program Manager is unable to attend the staffing and/or ARD meeting, the campus should proceed and consult as needed prior to the ARD meeting.
 It is not a requirement that the Program Manager attend an MDR staffing and/or MDR ARD meeting.

-Note: the MDR should be conducted as a part of a brief (or annual) ARD meeting.
+\Note: the MDR should be conducted as a part of a Review (or annual) ARD meeting.
 The supplement in isolation is not sufficient.

 - The CCC from the DAEP must be invited to the staffing and MDR ARD meeting held at the home campus.
 The CCC is required to attend the staffing and may attend the ARD. - The Program Manager, LSSP, Diagnostician should be provided advance notice of potential of staffing/ARD so that proper preparation and research into student's disability and services for the recommendation regarding discipline. - If appropriate, the campus will then conduct the MDR ARD/504 meeting, following provisions of timely notice to parent/legal guardian.
 An MDR ARD/504 meeting must be held prior to a recommendation for a student to attend the DAEP.
-The LSSP must be present for the MDR process for students served with special education services with eligibilities of AU, ED, OHI.
-A Diagnostician may conduct the MDR for all other students served with special education services. - Pending the final determination of discipline from Student Affairs, the campus will communicate the outcome of the ARD meeting to the Executive Director, Student Support Services, or the Program Manager, Student Support Services, and Department of Student Affairs by including the brief ARD document, including the MDR supplement with the DAEP request packet.
+The LSSP must be present for the MDR process for students served with special education services with eligibilities of AU, EBD, or OHI.
+A Diagnostician may conduct the MDR for all other students served with special education services. - After the MDR ARD or 504 Meeting is held, the CBC sends to DAEP packet request to Student Affairs for review. - Student Affairs will consult with the Executive Director, Student Support Services or Program Manager, Student Support Services, regarding - Review relevant information regarding the student disciplinary event and special education file, to include a review of the MDR ARD or 504 meeting that was held. - The Student Affairs review is completed to ensure appropriate discipline coding and procedures are followed.